-2.6.11 If two corporations in a wholly owned group are both interested in the same shares the ultimate holding company should not aggregate both interests to calculate the percentage level of its interest as this would be double counting - transactions between corporations which are both members of the same group of companies do not increase or reduce the number of shares that the ultimate holding company must report.
+2.6.11 If two corporations in a wholly owned group are both interested in the same shares the ultimate holding company should not aggregate both interests to calculate the

 2.6.12 There may be a change in the nature of a corporation's interest as a result of transactions between corporations which are both members of the same group of companies.
 Under s.313(13)(v) there is normally no change in the nature of a holding company's interest in shares due to intra-group transfers between wholly owned corporations.
 However this provision does not apply to holding companies where the corporations in question are not wholly owned.